 “I lost 7 lbs. in two days from trips to the bathroom.
 Only buy as a Laxative,” said a customer.

-“I only had 1 bar, and my insides were hurting a couple hours later.
+“I only had 1 bar, and my insides were hurting a couple of hours later.
 Unless you want diarrhea, try a different protein bar,” stated another.

 We have the experience to back up the fact that all it takes is something considered a concern, like negative side effects, to reduce the chances of long-term success.
 If Pure Protein Bars cause customers to feel bad, this could become problematic.